2. Are thyroid diseases more common in men or women? Hypothyroidism is 10 times more common in women.

 7. How often is pregnancy complicated by a thyroid problem?
 Thyroid problems complicate 5% to 9% of all pregnancies.
 They can occur during pregnancy but can also occur after giving birth.

 8. Are there any side effects from the medication?
 There are not usually any side effects from taking thyroxine.
 However if you take too much thyroxine you may develop symptoms of hyperthyroidism as the thyroid hormone levels in your blood will become too high.
-Therefore when you are on medication it is important to get your thyroid levels checked regularly.
+Therefore when you are on medication it is important to get your thyroid function checked regularly.
 If you are taking carbimazole you should not feel unwell as there are usually no ill-effects but the medication can cause your cells that fight infection to lower.
 This may mean that you end up with a fever, sore throat or other signs of infection.
 You should tell your doctor if any of these develop so a blood test can be done.
 Your thyroid hormone levels may also drop too low on anti-thyroid drugs such as carbimazole and therefore you may also develop symptoms of hypothyroidism.
 In this case you may need to take thyroxine to bring the levels back up.
-Therefore it also important if you are on treatment for hyperthyroidism to get your thyroid function monitored at regular intervals to ensure your that your thyroid hormone levels are in the correct range.
+Therefore it also important if you are on treatment for hyperthyroidism to get your thyroid function monitored at regular intervals to ensure your that your thyroid hormone concentrations are in the correct range.

 For more FAQs visit the British Thyroid Foundation web page 'About the Thyroid: FAQs'.